vesalaia/Image_similarity/README.md

 The transformation from images to vectors uses multi layer Convolutional Neural Networks (CNN) based classification models, Resnet in this case.
 This approach enables layers close to the input to learn low-level features (e.g., lines or edges) and layers deeper in the model to learn more abstract features (e.g., shapes or specific objects).
 The CNN architecture consists of several layers (e.g., 3 × 3 convolution and related activation functions) followed by pooling (e.g., max pooling).
 This part of the CNN is called feature extraction.
 Then, two fully connected layers follow feature extraction, and the final layer is a softmax layer to predict the class label for the image [Good2016].
 We are only interested in feature map/feature vectors,  therefore, the fully connected layers are omitted and resulting feature vectors are used for calculating the similaity between differet images.
 Resnet is an CNN architecture that uses skip layers (a.k.a. shortcut), where data bypasses one or more layers and is fed deeper into the network, enabling training in very deep networks [Xie2017].
 For this project I use Resnet-18 (18 layers) and Resnet-50 (50 layers), the size of feature vectors are 512 and 2048, respectively.

+Starting assumption was that as Resnet-50 used 2048-dimensional vector for extracting features instead of 512-dimensional vector of Resnet-18, it would be able to detect differences more accurately.
+The analysis was based on similarites and comparing plotted results using close reading.

 ## Visualization

+As discussed above the similarity is based on feature vectors and the cosine distance between these vectors.
+The similarity metric varies between 0.0 and 1.0, where higher value refers to more similar images.
+Experiments seem to indicate that expected similarity is in reality somewhere between 0.5 and 1.0.
+As the similarity is not an exact metric it is difficult to detect when two images are actually same and when clearly different.
+Example show that value of 0.948 is calculated exatly for the same picture when 0.980 is calculated clearly for different image sharing similar patterns.

 <p align="center">
   <img src="https://github.com/vesalaia/Image_similarity/blob/main/images/Low_similarity.png" width="350" title="Picture 1">